 Who We Are

 We believe archives are more than documents; they are an important bridge connecting the current generation with their ancestors’ heritage.
-Through this initiative, the Asmat Archives seeks to reconnect the Asmat people, especially the younger generation, with their history, identity, and local knowledge.
+Through this initiative, the Asmat Cultural Archives and Research seeks to reconnect the Asmat people, especially the younger generation, with their history, identity, and local knowledge.

 What We Do